WicksGroup/pyhy/README.md

 Use:
 * Launch the GUI from terminal with the command `python inf_GUI.py`
-* Set the simulation parameters, such as length of the simulation and time step in the output
+* Set the simulation parameters, such as length of the simulation and time step in the output.
 * Input the number of layers and click `generate layers`.
 This will bring up more settings to be specified for each layer.
 * Set the Pressure, Temperature, and/or Laser drives by specifying the two-column text file to be used.
-Examples of inputs can be found under `data/tvInputs`
+Examples of inputs can be found under `pyhy/data/tvInputs`
 * Click the button to write the file, which will be created in `pyhy/data/inf` by default.
 **You do not need Hyades installed for the `Write Inf` button to work.**
 * Click the button to run Hyades. **You must have Hyades installed locally for the `Run Hyades` button to work.**